Ohad Tal: Parliamentary career

-Beyond his parliamentary activities, MK Tal engages in diplomatic missions on the international stage.
+Beyond his parliamentary activities, he engages in diplomatic missions on the international stage.
 In recent years, he has participated in dozens of diplomatic trips to the United States, Australia, Taiwan, and European countries, during which he represented the State of Israel in parliaments, appeared in international media, and met with key political, community, and religious figures, particularly from the Evangelical community in the United States.

 In October 2024, he hosted an international summit in Jerusalem in cooperation with former U.S. Ambassador to Israel David Friedman.
-The summit aimed to strengthen cooperation between Israel and the United States, as well as to promote the application of Israeli sovereignty in Judea and Samaria.
+The summit aimed to strengthen cooperation between Israel and the United States, as well as to promote the application of Israeli sovereignty in the West Bank.

-In November 2024, Religious Zionism Party leader Bezalel Smotrich appointed MK Tal as Chairman of the Religious Zionism faction in the Knesset.
+In November 2024, Religious Zionist Party leader Bezalel Smotrich appointed Tal as chairman of the Religious Zionism faction in the Knesset.

-Ahead of President Donald Trump's inauguration in January 2025, MK Tal was invited to speak at an international conference held at Mar-a-Lago, Trump's estate in Florida.
-In his speech, MK Tal expressed opposition to the hostage deal signed at that time.
+Ahead of President Donald Trump's inauguration in January 2025, Tal was invited to speak at an international conference held at Mar-a-Lago, Trump's estate in Florida.
+In his speech, Tal expressed opposition to the hostage deal signed at that time.
+In January 2025 he was one of eight members of the Foreign Affairs and Defense Committee to call on Defense Minister Israel Katz to order the IDF to destroy all water, food and energy sources in the Gaza Strip.

-After Hamas returned the bodies of the Bibas Family, four slain Israeli hostages, in February 2025, Tal compared Gaza to Sodom, a city in the Hebrew Bible which was destroyed by God for its' wickedness.
+After Hamas returned the bodies of the Bibas Family, four slain Israeli hostages, in February 2025, Tal compared Gaza to Sodom, a city in the Hebrew Bible which was destroyed by God for its wickedness.
 Tal said, "No one there in Gaza protested, no one in this Sodom condemned, no one tried to save them.
 A collective of murder, and there is no righteous person in Sodom."

+In November 2025, he, along with MK members Amit Halevi and Orit Strook, visited the French Consulate in Jerusalem when Tal was caught on camera harassing and berating an employee, warning them that they would "make sure you can't work here."
+This came after Deputy Mayor of Jerusalem Aryeh King led two demonstrations near the consulate in September and October 2025 over France's recognition of Palestine.
+In response, Foreign Ministry of France urged the authorities to guarantee security for its diplomatic missions.